Antisemitism in health care: Fears of potential antisemitism

-Europe

 Norway's Jewish community sent a letter to health authorities expressing fears Jewish patients shared, including wearing a Star of David during medical examinations, or having their Jewish-sounding names called in waiting rooms.
 They noted that Norwegian medical organizations had supported boycotts against Israel and that Norway's government had refused to designate Hamas as a terrorist organization, in contrast to other Western countries.

 Corrective approaches

 The international Lancet commission on Medicine and the Holocaust has outlined objectives for medical educators to include in curricula.

 Hedy Wald advocates for 4 E's to combat antisemitism, which can be incorporated into DEI programs: education, engagement, empathy and enforcement.
 These include disseminating information about the historic roles of Nazi and Nazi-supporting doctors and nurses; fostering respectful dialogue and personal connections in medical communities; and establishing policies to oppose hate speech and promote nondiscrimination.
 Wald developed a Holocaust and medicine course at several medical campuses.

-A survey of workplace environment identified an unmet need for training programs on how to recognize antisemitism for both faculty and administrators at academic medical centers.
-The University of Toronto medical faculty created a position of Senior Advisor on Antisemitism in 2021.
+Surveys have found the lack of and the need for training programs on how to recognize and combat antisemitism for faculty, administrators, and health care professionals.
+The University of Toronto medical faculty created a position of Senior Advisor on Antisemitism in 2021 to support training on and reporting of antisemitism.

 The American Jewish Medical Association (AJMA) was founded after the October 7 Hamas-led attacks in order to support Jewish and non-Jewish Zionists in healthcare settings as well as Zionism in these settings.